ruimarinho/package-list/README.md

 # package-list

-A thin wrapper around npm to list installed packages during runtime.
+A thin wrapper around `read-installed` to list installed packages during runtime.
 Includes support for listing missing and extraneous packages, and also works great when launched as a child process, which makes it a good candidate for tools like [pm2](https://github.com/Unitech/pm2) - instead of listing pm2's dependencies, it will list your own project's dependencies, as expected.

 ## Status